Are all female Chihuahuas able to breed with large dogs for the first time? You’re likely to miss five shocking results.

 Breeding a Chihuahua with a large dog can pose several complications.
 Due to the size difference between the two breeds, the male dog may have difficulty mating with the female Chihuahua.
 Additionally, the male dog’s penis may be too large for the female’s small size, making it difficult to achieve successful breeding.

 Can a Chihuahua get pregnant from a larger dog?

-Yes, a Chihuahua can get pregnant from a larger dog.
+Yes, a Chihuahua can get pregnant with a larger dog.
 However, there are risks involved in such pregnancies, which we will discuss in the following sections.

 Also Read: Is Shih Tzu Smart?

 What are the risks of breeding a smaller female Chihuahua with a larger male?